 There is, however, a downside to the Outdoor Gravity Park.
 Where the first two unusual activities we’ve profiled here are incredibly cheap for the good times they offer (you don’t even have to pay any entrance fee to check out the meandering goats at Goats on the Roof), this one is expensive — especially for those going for multiple rolls.
 Make sure to check their website for rates before you go.

 Visit Our Pigeon Forge & Gatlinburg Pages to Learn More About Area Attractions

 Pigeon Forge and nearby Gatlinburg have a lot to offer visitors.
-From unique natural wonders to unusual locations like the Salt and Pepper Shaker Museum, this part of Tennessee is all its own.
+From unique natural wonders to unusual activities and locations like the Salt and Pepper Shaker Museum, this part of Tennessee is all it’s own.
 Learn more about other attractions, restaurants, and events that this area has to offer by visiting our other pages.